ksu-cs-textbooks/cis400/content/3-web-development/02-aspdotnet/04-template-rendering.md

 Template rendering proved such a popular and powerful tool that rendering libraries were written for most programming languages, and could be used for more than just HTML files - really _any_ kind of text file can be rendered with a template.
 Thus, you can find template rendering libraries for JavaScript, Python, Ruby, and pretty much any language you care to (and they aren't that hard to write either).

 Microsoft's classic ASP implementation was limited to the Visual Basic programming language.
-As thier C# langauge gained in popularity, they replaced classic ASP with ASP.NET web pages.
+As the C# language gained in popularity, they replaced classic ASP with ASP.NET web pages.
 Like classic ASP, each page file (named with a _.aspx_ extension) generates a corresponding HTML page.
 The script could be either Visual Basic or C#, and a new syntax using the at symbol (`@`) to proceed the code snippets was adopted.
 Thus the page:

 ```aspx
 <html>